toebbel/wdotwiit/README.md

 The site uses the time of your computer as well as your IP-based location to determine the current day.

-If you miss a language, just create a pull-request ;)
+If you'd love to see more languages, create pull-requests :)